-Mrs Kingston is employed as our Inclusion Manager and is available to provide additional support in the form of one to one sessions, small group work or time spent with parents/carers and pupils.
+Mrs Kingston is employed as our Parent and Pupil Support Adviser and is available to provide additional support in the form of one to one sessions, small group work or time spent with parents/carers and pupils.
 All children know they can talk to someone they trust within school at any time.
-The Inclusion Team, incorporating an Inclusion Manager, Teacher in Charge EMS, Senco and 3 teaching assistants work closely together to provide cohesive and seamless support for all pupils.

-The school uses Thrive, a social emotional and well-being tool to identify activities to close any gaps within children's emotional landscape.
-These activities can be delivered as a whole class, small groups led by 3 identified Teaching assistants or as one to one sessions.
 All children participate in PSHCE/SEAL lessons and circle time activities, as well as whole school assemblies which tackle issues such as relationships, bullying etc. We run support groups for more vulnerable children, such as Time to Talk in Early Years and Socially Speaking in KS2.
 Hookstone Chase operates a Buddy Scheme with year 6 children trained according to Childline Principles, which encourages peer support and assistance to provide emotional support and advice particularly in the playground.
-Two Teaching Assistants have been nominated as Pupil Premium Champions and regular meetings with Pupil Premium pupils are held to support aspects such as reading, barriers to learning, homework and attending.